 The funding may not be used to provide an existing component of a Medicaid service.
-No state or federal funds may be used for service enhancement without prior approval by the DBH.
-If funding is approved, each service along with the provider must be identified as separate line items in the EBS and any contractual budget attachment in the appropriate section.
+No state or federal funds may be used for service enhancement without prior approval from the DBH.
+If funding is approved, each service and provider must be identified as separate line items in the EBS and any contractual budget attachment.
 Any document which only identifies the provider will be returned for revision.